Hollybirch/Cervical-Cancer-Information-Visualisation-Website/README.md

 1) Download all files provided  into a folder

-2) if using google chrome enable cross-origin resource sharing
+2) If using google chrome enable cross-origin resource sharing

 3) Go in to the folder and double click the map.html file